Christian Worldview

 A Christian worldview, on the other hand, answers the three questions biblically: 1) We are God’s creation, designed to govern the world and fellowship with Him (Gen 1:27-28; 2:15).

-2) We sinned against God and subjected the whole world to a curse (
+2) We sinned against God and subjected the whole world to a curse (Genesis 3).

 A Christian worldview leads us to believe in moral absolutes, miracles, human dignity, and the possibility of redemption.